Last Updated on

 During a regular check-up, the doctor usually checks for the length of the cervix and also for any cervix dilation, to rule out a case of insufficiency.

-When a woman with incompetent cervix is not given timely care and treatment, she may face many complications in her pregnancy such as:
+When a woman with the incompetent cervix is not given timely care and treatment, she may face many complications in her pregnancy such as:

 - Miscarriage – Babies born to mothers whose cervix becomes weak between the 18th and 22nd week usually have a miscarriage.
-A fetus cannot survive if it is born before 23 weeks of pregnancy.
+A foetus cannot survive if it is born before 23 weeks of pregnancy.

 How Often Does It Happen?